hborlik/EV2-Engine/current_notes.md

 1. Placing WFC Nodes, unsolved nodes represented by a cube
 2. Visuals with 2 or 3 models

+Goal May 1
+1. Solving entire grid
+2. More models, more patterns
+3.

 May 1
 1. Abstract